 2. Hard to trust – by using a VPN, you are essentially using someone else’s computer.
 This person can see and read what you are doing and use this for evil purposes.
 So be careful about what VPN service you use and don’t just sign up for anything.

 Hope this makes sense.
 Basically, add a VPN service to your monthly budget as part of living inside of China.

 VPN vs. the Great Firewall of China

-It has been more than a decade since the Chinese government realized how powerful the Internet is–how a single thought could be instantly disseminated in one click, how information could ignite political or social catastrophe.
-The Great Firewall (GFW) of China was developed in 2003; basically, it is a state-of-the-art project that inhibits the people of China from accessing websites that contain contents that the government deems unfavorable.
+It has been more than a decade since the Chinese government realized how powerful the Internet is–how a single thought could be instantly disseminated in one click; how information could ignite political or social catastrophe.
+The Great Firewall (GFW) of China was developed in 2003.
+Basically, it is a state-of-the-art project that inhibits the people of China from accessing websites that contain content that the government deems unfavorable.
 Over the years, China has tightened its grip on Internet censorship.
 Still, this GFW is far from perfect.

 Since China has blocked almost all popular websites including Google, YouTube, Facebook, etc., people consistently find ways to bypass the GFW.
 The most effective way is through the use of a VPN.
 Whether you’re travelling to China or residing there, a VPN is more likely a virtual necessity these days.
 A VPN enables us to access blocked websites in China, but more than that, it also protects users from the dangers of the Internet like hackers & DDoS.